LITTLE FALLS UNITED METHODIST CHURCH

 All: Thanks be to God.

-Message Sacrifice Rev. Jin Kook Kim
+Message New Life with Victory Rev. Jin Kook Kim

 Called to Share